Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Discussion

-\textbf{From controlled experiments to intuitive insights}.
 Our categorization of transfer learning factors builds upon prior studies in computer vision and medical imaging.
-Previous works \cite{shin2016deep, raghu2019transfusion, minaee2020deep} have predominantly focused on model-centric investigations because ``everyone wants to do the model work, not the data work''~\cite{sambasivan2021everyone}.
-These studies typically explore source-only or source-target factors such as dataset size, number of classes, model complexity, and fine-tuning strategies.
+These studies typically explore source-only or source-target factors such as dataset size, number of classes, model complexity, and fine-tuning strategies \cite{shin2016deep, raghu2019transfusion, minaee2020deep}.
 Some have examined semantic differences, including the impact of pretraining on general vs. domain-specific (medical imaging) datasets \cite{malik2022youtube,chaves2023performance,shi2018learning}.
-In contrast, our study did not quantify the contribution of individual factors through controlled experiments.
-Instead, we allowed participants to rely on their general intuitions, which led to the identification of novel factors related to research community influence.
-These include personal experiences, recommendations from colleagues, established community practices, and external incentives such as reviewer expectations.
-Notably, although feature space similarity is frequently discussed in the literature \cite{raghu2019transfusion,juodelyte2023revisiting,matsoukas2022makes}, none of our participants selected or mentioned it as a consideration in their decision-making.
+Unlike controlled experiments that systematically vary individual factors, our study elicited practitioners' intuitions across realistic decision scenarios.
+However, this realism imposed its own constraints.
+By keeping the \emph{source dataset} scale roughly constant (between 1M and 1.3M images), we minimized the effect of dataset size as a distinguishing factor.
+This design choice allowed us to focus on other (potentially unknown) dimensions of decision-making when selecting a dataset for transfer learning.
+This choice can also explain the lack of correlation between the dataset scale and expected performance among our participants, which may be a result of the case study setup rather than participants genuinely discarding this property.

+\textbf{Practitioners' intuitions are contextual and hierarchical.} Our two target tasks created distinct conditions for evaluating similarity. \texttt{CS-tissue} emphasized embedding, visual, and domain similarities ($\rho=0.9$, $\rho=0.8$, and $\rho=0.7$).
+On the other hand, \texttt{CS-xray} suggested, in line with previous research, that domain alignment primarily drives dataset selection ($\rho=0.7$).
+This trend also appeared in the distribution of expected likelihood of performance improvement: RadImageNet $86.7\%$, ImageNet-1K $53.3\%$, and Ecoset $26.7\%$.
+This variation confirms that practitioners' intuitions are contextual and hierarchical.
+When a clear domain match is available (radiological images for chest X-rays), domain similarity becomes the primary decision criterion, overshadowing other factors.
+However, when domain alignment is ambiguous or absent (radiological images for histopathology), practitioners draw on alternative heuristics to differentiate between source options.
+Further investigation is necessary to determine whether a wider range of medical imaging tasks (e.g., ultrasound, dermoscopy, retinal imaging) would reveal distinct patterns of reasoning.